pulp/pulp_ostree/CONTRIBUTING.rst

 The CHANGES.rst file is managed using the `towncrier tool <https://github.com/hawkowl/towncrier>`_ and all non trivial changes must be accompanied by a news entry.

-To add an entry to the news file, you first need an issue in pulp.plan.io describing the change you want to make.
+To add an entry to the changelog file, you first need to open an issue describing the change you want to make.
 Once you have an issue, take its number and create a file inside of the ``CHANGES/`` directory named after that issue number with an extension of .feature, .bugfix, .doc, .removal, or .misc.
 So if your issue is 3543 and it fixes a bug, you would create the file